Hey, there! So this is my first one-shot, though it's a long one. Heh.

 Suki huddled closer to her boyfriend's side and Sokka wound an arm around her waist, though he was the one who was trembling.
 Aang brought his knees up to his chest and wrapped his arms around them, his gray eyes almost popping out of his bald head.
 Toph crossed her arms over her chest with an indifferent look on her face, though she did slide closer to Aang and the warmth of the fire.

 Katara wrapped her arms around herself as she listened intently to Zuko's macabre tale.
-Though what he was saying was making goose bumps raise on her skin, she just could not get enough of his alluring deep voice.
+Though what he was saying was making goosebumps rise on her skin, she just could not get enough of his alluring deep voice.
 It made her shiver, and not out of fear.

 I could listen to his voice all day and never get tired, the waterbender thought with a wistful sigh before she mentally laughed at herself, Whoa, I'm turning into a rabid fangirl!